feyman-li/MyOS/README.md

 # MyOS
-My plan to implement an simple OS for learning
+My plan to implement a simple OS for learning